EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 Recognizing Dynamics – Building Resilience: What Companies Need to Know and Do Now

-Since 2022, the EU has gradually intensified its sanctions against Russia - with increasing intensity and increasing legal complexity.
-At the latest since the 14th sanctions package, a new phase has begun: The requirements for compliance, risk management, and contract design have been substantially expanded.
+Since 2022, the EU has progressively intensified its Russia sanctions – with increasing intensity and growing legal complexity.
+No later than the 14th sanctions package, a new phase began: The requirements for sanctions compliance, export control, risk management, and contract drafting were substantially expanded.

-The sanctions packages 14 to 17 brought not only new listings and trade restrictions.
-Much more serious: New compliance requirements, far-reaching due diligence and risk management specifications, as well as extraterritorial effects - especially for export-oriented companies with non-European subsidiaries.
-At the same time, the risk of fines and criminal proceedings for sanctions evasion is becoming more concrete.
+The sanctions packages 14 to 17 not only introduced new listings and trade restrictions.
+Much more significant: New compliance requirements, extensive due diligence and risk management instructions, and extraterritorial effects – particularly for export-oriented companies with non-European subsidiaries and actors related to CHP Goods (Common High Priority Goods).
+At the same time, the risk of fines and criminal proceedings for sanctions circumvention is becoming more tangible.

 The 18th sanctions package has already been announced.
-Companies are well advised to make their processes and structures resilient and legally secure now.
+Companies are well advised to now set up their processes and structures to be resilient and legally secure.

-Below we provide you with a compact overview of the most important developments - and concrete recommendations for action for your company:
+Below we provide you with a compact overview of the most important developments – and specific recommendations for action on sanctions compliance for your company:

 Particularly relevant:

 According to Art.
-8a Russia Regulation, EU companies are obliged to use their "best efforts" to ensure that their subsidiaries not based in the EU do not circumvent the Russia sanctions.
-This only applies to subsidiaries that are at least 50% owned or under the legal/factual control of an EU company.
+8a of the Russia Embargo Regulation, EU companies are obliged to ensure "to the best of their ability" (best effort) that their non-EU subsidiaries do not circumvent EU-Russia sanctions.
+This applies only to subsidiaries that are at least 50% owned or under the legal/factual control of an EU company.

-Implementing this best effort obligation is a challenge: Companies should expand their Compliance Management Systems with appropriate control mechanisms and awareness measures, such as through
+Implementing this Best Effort Obligation is a challenge: Companies, especially those with sales and production structures outside the EU, should expand their compliance management systems with appropriate control mechanisms and awareness measures, for example by

-• Compliance clauses in internal policies and intercompany agreements,
+• compliance clauses in internal guidelines and intercompany agreements,

 • training for subsidiaries,